 Community Pharmacies Are Safe, Accessible Locations for Adolescent Reproductive Health Care

-In a review of 34 studies, investigators identify community pharmacies as safe and accessible locations for adolescents seeking care on sexual and reproductive health.
-Adolescents often face greater barriers to reproductive health care than adults, and community pharmacies are very accessible within both urban and rural settings.1
+In a review of 34 studies, investigators identified community pharmacies as safe and accessible locations for adolescents seeking care for sexual and reproductive health.
+Adolescents often face greater barriers to reproductive health care than adults, and community pharmacies are very accessible within urban and rural settings.1

-Investigators of the current study conducted a systematic review to examine adolescents’ experiences and acceptability of contraception and abortion clinical and dispensing services in community pharmacies.
-Eligible studies were published from 2000 onwards due to a shift in the pharmacist’s scope of practice since 2000.
-Studies of any design were considered and included or focused on data on patients aged 10 to 19 years.
+The investigators of the current study conducted a systematic review to examine adolescents’ experiences and acceptability of contraception and abortion clinical and dispensing services in community pharmacies.
+Due to a shift in the pharmacist’s scope of practice since 2000, eligible studies were those published from 2000 onward.
+Studies of any design were considered and included, or they focused on data on patients aged 10 to 19.

 Pharmacies were seen as accessible and convenient for these services; however, adolescents did anticipate judgmental attitudes and were concerned about confidentiality, specifically related to the layout of the pharmacy.
 Pharmacists also identified lack of access to medical history as a potential reason that pharmacies were not suited for these services, and they identified needs for additional training regarding providing contraceptive information and counseling adolescents.1

-However, investigators found that adolescents did experience embarrassment and pharmacist judgment that did impact their overall experience.
-They mentioned feeling embarrassed due to poor privacy, awkwardness when interacting with pharmacy staff, and judgement from pharmacy staff.
-Furthermore, embarrassment for patients was worth it when they felt that the pharmacy staff lacked sensitivity, were dismissive, were unhelpful or negative, or asked repetitive or intrusive questions unrelated to care.1
+However, investigators found that adolescents experienced embarrassment and pharmacist judgment that impacted their overall experience.
+They mentioned feeling embarrassed due to poor privacy, awkwardness when interacting with pharmacy staff, and judgment from pharmacy staff.1

-Additionally, investigators noted that pharmacists’ and pharmacy staff’s attitudes towards providing contraception were influenced by their beliefs on contraception as well as age and adolescent sexual activity.
+Additionally, investigators noted that pharmacists’ and pharmacy staff’s attitudes toward providing contraception were influenced by their beliefs on contraception, as well as age and adolescent sexual activity.
 Empathetic care was identified as a factor in making adolescents feel more comfortable, which included approachability, awareness of stigma, nonjudgmental and respectful environments, and keeping a mindful tone and expression.
 Pharmacists also recognized the importance of respect and empathy.1

 REFERENCES